garybake/blog/content/2023_03_23_vector_databases.md

  - Look for clusters in the space and use that to tag your data
  - Anomaly detection - why is this document far away from any others?
  - Matching texts roles to resumes, dating
+ - Deduplication of documents

 With the recent explosion in generative AI you should soon be able to the following
  - Generate summaries of documents (you can already do this)
  - Move the document around the space.
 Imagine being able to make a document less aggressive sounding or maybe make everything a bit more geography related.
+ - What is the difference between these documents.

+### Fast search

+If we have millions of documents how can we efficiently search them?
+The R-tree doesn't scale to large numbers of vectors.

+One of the most popular vector index types is HNSW (Hierarchical Navigable Small World).
+This trades insert time for improved query time.

+The video below explains it really well

+<iframe width="560" height="315" src="https://www.youtube.com/embed/QvKMwLjdK-s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### The fun part

+Part 2 of this article, an example build using a vector database can be found (here)[todo]